-This section covers matters that relate to the panel as a whole.
+This section covers matters that relate to the project as a whole.
 Definitions, phrases or wording that would otherwise require repetition in other sections of this document are also covered in this section.
 Matters covered by the General and/or Particular Conditions of Contract are not repeated in this section, except to provide more detailed information.

-The aim of this document is defined as follows:
+The scope for this project is defined as follows: